 News: U.S. and World News HeadlinesNPR news, audio, and podcasts.
 Coverage of breaking stories, national and world news, politics, business, science, technology, and extended coverage of major national and world events.

-Angus Mordant/Bloomberg via Getty Images
+Kevin Dietsch/Pool/AFP via Getty Images

 Georgia Gov. Brian Kemp, pictured last month, withdrew litigation against Atlanta Mayor Keisha Lance Bottoms and the City Council over a requirement to wear masks in public and other restrictions related to the COVID-19 pandemic.

 Two years after opening an investigation into Yale University's use of race in admissions, the Justice Department is demanding that the school agree not to use race or national origin in its upcoming 2020-2021 admissions cycle.

 A group solicits funds for weapons by asking for bitcoin, according to the Department of Justice.
 The Trump administration says al-Qaida and affiliated groups have used such donations to fund terrorism.

 Presumptive Democratic presidential nominee Joe Biden speaks Thursday after a coronavirus briefing with health experts and his newly named running mate, Sen. Kamala Harris, at the Hotel DuPont in Wilmington, Del.
 Biden took off his mask to speak.